What is “Website Security” Anyway?

 What is website security?

-The truth is a bit hard to define.
+Website security at its core is the action of protecting a website from cybersecurity threats.
+Usually through the use of a secure hosting plan.
+But it’s so much more than that.
 Not only is website security a bit different for every business, but it’s also a combination of a variety of elements.
-Proper coding, user access, active scanning, monitoring, firewalls, SSL certificates, backups, and plain old common sense are a handful of the biggest pieces of security you can put into practice.
+Proper website design, coding, user access, active scanning, monitoring, firewalls, SSL certificates, backups, and plain old common sense are a handful of the biggest pieces of security you can put into practice.
 I’ll touch on a few of the most important ones here and we’ll continue to discuss this in future articles.

 SSL Certificates (HTTPS)